apehex/tokun/articles/unicode.md

 Each domain handles text in a different form:

 - computers deal with raw numbers like byte sequences
-- mathematics manipulates tensors and vector
+- mathematics manipulates tensors and vectors
 - while linguistics focuses on graphemes (characters) and their combinations (words)

 Tokenization has long been used as a bridge, transforming human-readable text into a machine-friendly format.